martenmatrix/weather-app/README.md

 This application uses the [OpenWeatherMap API](https://openweathermap.org/api) to display the current weather for an entered location.
 The provided information consists of the temperature and a vague and a detailed description of the weather.
 The temperate can be displayed in °C or °F.

-Based on the weather, it chooses a video as a background and an icon, which resemble the weather.
+Based on the weather, it chooses a video as a background and an icon, which resembles it.

 > :warning: If you are using FireFox, please visit `about:config` and set `layout.css.backdrop-filter.enabled` and `gfx.webrender.all` both to true. **This is optional**, and a polyfill is included, if you refuse to do this.
 >